 The "the cure is worse than the disease" remedy: Apple cider vinegar foot bath

 The Livestrong folks recommend soaking the feet for 20 minutes in two parts water and one part vinegar.
 They said the Mayo Clinic swears by this remedy for odor and fungus.
-Woman's Day magazine specifically recommends apple cider vinegar, based on the recommendation of a New York City podiatrist.
+Woman's Day magazine is in favor of apple cider vinegar specifically, based on the recommendation of a New York City podiatrist.

 Sure, my foot odor was gone after the vinegar footbath, but it was replaced by the overwhelming smell of vinegar, which required vigorous rinsing.
 Moreover, 20 minutes of vinegar wafting up from the feet is less than soothing.
-The Livestrong folks also warn that the vinegar may dry out the feet too much over time, and cause irritation.
+However, the Livestrong folks warn that the vinegar may dry out the feet too much over time, and cause irritation.

 The "more complicated than it seems" remedy: Black tea foot bath

-Woman's Day also suggest dipping smelly feet in a tea bath.
+Another suggestion from Woman's Day is dipping smelly feet in a tea bath.
 Like vinegar, tannins in tea may help reduce perspiration, and thus foot odors.
 Notably, the drying effect is less powerful with tea than with vinegar, so it should be safer for daily use.
-The tea bath smelled better and was more soothing than the vinegar bath (particularly since I used spiced black tea).
+The tea bath smelled better and was more soothing than the vinegar bath (particularly since I used spiced black tea), too.
 Also, my feet smelled much better after the tea soak.
-However, the tea stained my feet, which required a follow-up soap-and-water footbath.
+However, the tea stained my feet, which required a follow-up soap-and-water foot bath.

 The "maybe it's the placebo effect" remedy: Baking soda

 Another option is a warm baking soda footbath.
-The TLC Network suggests adding two tablespoons of baking soda to warm water, then soaking the feet.
+HowStuffWorks proposes adding two tablespoons of baking soda to warm water, then soaking the feet.
 Once the powder dissolved, it felt like a simple water bath.
 Likewise, my foot stench was gone, but it was hard to tell if it was any more effective than washing with soap and water.

 It may be more effective to use baking soda to de-stink shoes rather than feet.
 Try deodorizing shoes by sprinkling some sodium bicarbonate (the fancy scientific name for the stuff) into shoes.
-TLC also suggests mixing the baking soda with sage leaves to freshen shoes.
+HowStuffWorks suggests mixing the baking soda with sage leaves to freshen shoes.